jeffersonnnn/ZEclipse/DOCUMENTATION.md

 4. **More Complex Proofs**: Enables verification of more sophisticated ZK circuits

-This allows BlackoutSOL to use more advanced zero-knowledge techniques while staying within Solana's performance constraints.
+This allows ZEclipse to use more advanced zero-knowledge techniques while staying within Solana's performance constraints.

 ### ZKP Performance Optimizations

-BlackoutSOL implements several optimizations to make ZKP verification practical on-chain:
+ZEclipse implements several optimizations to make ZKP verification practical on-chain:

 #### Solana-Specific Optimizations